hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > As you their stile of dancing seem to know.
 >
-> Chassee.
+> Chassée.
 I, from their pupils, who now come to me,
 >
 > Acquire their methods, and by this, you see,
 >